The Blue Hills Honey Process

 Blue Hill’s factory is located at Mawbanna on the outskirts of the Tarkine forest in northwest Tasmania.
 This region contains significant areas of wilderness including some of the world’s most fertile meadows.

 The high-quality of Blue Hills honey also reflects our philosophy and approach to processing; it’s all about minimising disruption to deliver honey as pure and as natural as our bees intended.
 Drawn from hives as it was in ancient times.
-With this in mind, our factory’s centrifuge – simply and smoothly – separates most of the beeswax leaving the honey to settle overnight.
-Thereafter, this perfectly pure honey is then decanted into tanks and later into storage drums.
+With this in mind, our factory’s centrifuge – simply and smoothly – separates most of the beeswax leaving the honey to settle overnight into tanks.
+Thereafter, this perfectly pure honey is then decanted into storage drums.
 After sixty years of steady growth, and depending on the season, our family factory can now naturally extract some 10 tonnes of honey per day.

 Throughout this minimalist processing, we take care to maintain the temperature of the honey below 45°C; this helps preserve even the most delicate flavours and aromas.